myfreax/typescript-backend-template/README.md

 Every time you create a project, you have to configure various tools.
 This will be a waste of our time.
 We will do this with a template to solve this problem.
 Congratulations on finding the project template you want.

 ## How use this template with your project?
-click above `Use this template` button, create new fork your github.Then git clone your local host
+click above `Use this template` button, create new fork to your github.Then git clone your local host.
+You can direct clone this repo to your local host

 ```bash
 git clone your-github-repo